rappasoft/laravel-livewire-tables/docs/columns/available-methods.md

 ## Labels

-If you have a column that is not associated with a database column, you can chain the `label` method:
+If you have a column that is not associated with a database column, you can chain the `label` method

 ```php
 Column::make('My one off column')